Trekking Oldonyo Lengai during Safari

 Day 6: Barafu Camp to Summit to Mweka Camp (Full Board)

-Wake up before midnight in the cover of darkness.
-We begin a steep climb over loose volcanic scree has some well-graded zig-zags and a slow but steady pace will take us to rim of the main crater, Stella Point, at 5,735m.
-We will rest there for few minutes to enjoy the sunrise over Mawenzi.
-Those who are still feeling good can continue slowly to make the two hour round trip from here along the crater rim to main peak (5,895 m), which is the highest point in Africa.
-After a few minutes to appreciate your accomplishment we descend to Barafu is amazingly fast, and we stop at Barafu Camp for some refreshment, we continue to descend to reach Mweka Camp.
+Wake up before midnight in the cover of darkness on your Kilimanjaro budget safari.
+We begin a steep climb over loose volcanic scree with some well-graded zig-zags, and a slow but steady pace will take us to the rim of the main crater, Stella Point, at 5,735m.
+We will rest there for a few minutes to enjoy the sunrise over Mawenzi.
+Those who are still feeling good can continue slowly to make the two-hour round trip from here along the crater rim to the main peak (5,895 m), which is the highest point in Africa.
+After a few minutes to appreciate your accomplishment, we descend to Barafu is amazingly fast, and we stop at Barafu Camp for some refreshment before continuing to descend to reach Mweka Camp.

 Barafu Camp to Summit to Mweka Camp (3100 m): 13-15 hours walking.